-For twelve years, Allison Leotta served as a federal prosecutor in Washington, DC, where she specialized in sex crimes, domestic violence, and crimes against children.
-She now writes legal thrillers, for which she has been dubbed “the female John Grisham.”
+For twelve years, Allison Leotta was a federal prosecutor in Washington, D.C., where she specialized in sex crimes, domestic violence, and crimes against children.
+Drawing on this experience, she now writes legal thrillers, for which she has been dubbed “the female John Grisham.”
 Her goal is for John Grisham to be dubbed “the male Allison Leotta.”

 Allison is also a contributor to the Huffington Post, where she reality-checks TV crime dramas like Law & Order: SVU.
 Her own blog, The Prime-Time Crime Review, was named one of the best legal blogs in America by the American Bar Association.
 Allison has provided legal commentary for outlets such as CNN, MSNBC, PBS, and Reuters TV.
 She serves on the Board of Directors of the Mystery Writers of America.

-Allison is a graduate of Michigan State University and Harvard Law School.
-She lives outside of Washington, DC, with her husband, Michael Leotta, and their two sons.
-She recently signed another two-book deal with S&S/Touchstone, and is hard at work on her fourth and fifth books.
+A graduate of Michigan State University and Harvard Law School, Allison lives outside of Washington, D.C., with her husband, Michael Leotta, and their two sons.

 The backstory, in Allison’s words:

 I started writing novels because I saw heartbreaking tragedies, acts of shocking evil, and vulnerable victims every day – but also moments of real heroism, true love, and healing.
 Given the stories I witnessed, the rich cast of characters I worked with, and my lifelong love of fiction, I had to write some books.